 If you have an ongoing health concern, then you can think about moving only to those places that offer top-notch medical care (typically this means sticking close to a city big enough to have international-standard facilities).

-If you’re moving with children, international-standard schooling options are the make-or-break issue when it comes to choosing where to retire in the world (Panama and Colombia offer great choices in the Americas).
+If you’re moving with children, international-standard schooling options are the make-or-break issue (Panama and Colombia offer great choices in the Americas).

 But what if you’re not limited in any of these ways?
 What if you’re not restricted by cost of living or health issues or school-aged children or the need (or desire) to start a business and earn a living?